McFlurinivas/scribble/README.md

 # Scribble

-This project is a clone of Scribble, developed using Flutter for the frontend, Node.js (Express) for the backend, and MongoDB as the database.
+This project is a clone of Skribbl.io, developed using Flutter for the frontend, Node.js (Express) for the backend, and MongoDB as the database.
 The application features WebSocket integration to ensure real-time broadcasting of drawings to all players in the room simultaneously.
 It also replicates the scoring system of Scribble to enhance the gaming experience.

 ## Project Overview and APK Download